TITLE 77: PUBLIC HEALTH

 e) All linens shall be mechanically washed using soap or detergent and warm or hot water.
 Linens shall be disinfected by using one of the following procedures:

-1) Thermal Disinfection: Linen must be exposed to hot water of at least 160~ F for a cumulative time of at least 25 minutes.
+1) Thermal Disinfection: Linen shall be exposed to hot water of at least 160°F for a cumulative time of at least 25 minutes.

-2) Chemical and Thermal Disinfection: Linen must be exposed to wash and bleach bath water at least 140~ F. The bleach bath must be at least 10 minutes long and have a starting bleach concentration of 100 ppm.
-This bleach concentration should be measured by titration on a periodic basis.
+2) Chemical and Thermal Disinfection: Linen shall be exposed to wash and bleach bath water of at least 140°F. The bleach bath shall be at least 10 minutes long and have a starting bleach concentration of 100 ppm.
+This bleach concentration shall be measured by titration on a periodic basis.

 3) Other: A step-wise wash process that has been previously documented by microbiological study published in a scientific journal.
-The results must indicate no surviving pathogenic microorganisms and a low level of other organisms.
-Low level is defined as nine out of ten samples with less than two colonies per ten square centimeters of test surface.
+The results shall indicate no surviving pathogenic microorganisms and a low level of other organisms.
+Low level is defined as nine out of 10 samples with fewer than two colonies per 10 square centimeters of test surface.

 f) All washed linens shall be thoroughly rinsed.
 A neutralizing rinse is recommended.